-Join Aaron F. Ross for an in-depth discussion in this video Adding water, part of VUE: Animating a Landscape.
+Join Aaron F. Ross for an in-depth discussion in this video Adding water, part of Animating a Landscape with VUE.

 - [Voiceover] Adding water in VUE is super easy.…We've got a ground plane in here by default.…Let's delete that.…Select it in a World Browser,…press the Delete key on the keyboard,…and create a new Water infinite plane.…Simply click on the Water icon in the Object toolbar.…And now we've got a Sea object.…Let's go into its parameters.…With it selected, click on Edit Object.…In the Water Surface Options dialog,…disable "Use global wave control",…so we can play around with some…of the advanced parameters here.…